amontaut/PISCINE-Sept-2020/README.md

 PISCINEUX DANGER ZONE - You should not copy this code.
 It's cheating and it won't help you.

-Anyways, here's my raw work at the 42 piscine in September 2020.
+Anyways, here's my raw work from the 42 piscine in September 2020.
 I didn't change any file since I pushed them during the piscine.

 ## Grades :